Healthcare in Sweden: Private healthcare

-According to Nima Sanandaji, at the end of 2017, 643,000 individuals in Sweden were fully covered by private health insurance, which is 6.5% of the population of Sweden.
-This is an increase of over half a million fully covered by private health insurance compared to 2000.
+According to Insurance Sweden (the industry organization of Swedish insurance companies), by the end of 2024 just over 800,000 swedes had a private health insurance, which make up approximately 7.5% of the Swedish population.
+The number has increased steadily since 1990, when 23,000 swedes were covered by private insurance.

 Criticisms

 The Swedish health system is mainly effective but there are some problems within the system.
 The decentralized healthcare system in Sweden leads to this inefficiency, because of decentralization the counties are granted an extreme amount of flexibility.
 The coordination between regions and municipalities is affected because of this constant shifting and flexibility.
-Variation between outcomes and access to care in different regions has been highlighted as a weakness of the system by Socialstyrelesen.
+Variation between outcomes and access to care in different regions has been highlighted as a weakness of the system by Socialstyrelsen.

 In recent years the health care system of Sweden has been heavily criticized for not providing the same quality of health care to all Swedish citizens.
 The disparity of health care quality in Sweden is growing.
 Swedish citizens of other ethnicities than Swedish, and citizens who are of a lower socio-economic class, receive a significantly lower quality of health care than the rest of the population.
 This was especially brought to light during the COVID-19 pandemic, as Swedish media and public health researchers pointed out that Swedish citizens of other ethnicities than Swedish, and people living in working class areas, were dying from COVID-19 at a significantly higher rate than the rest of the population, due to the fact that they were not provided with the same quality of health care.

 In January 2023, IVO, the Swedish Health and Social Care Inspectorate released a report based on its inspections of 27 hospitals.
 This report concluded that the current system could not adequately guarantee patient safety in any of the hospitals inspected.
 By October, only 4 of the hospitals were confirmed to have corrected all issues noted by IVO.